-- -CEO compensation exceeds \$10 million per year - -misalignment between CEO pay and company performance; - -the company maintains problematic pay practices; or - -the board exhibits a significant level of poor communication and responsiveness to shareholders

-Vote against or withhold from the members of the Compensation Committee and potentially the full board if:

-- There is no SOP on the ballot, and an against vote on an SOP is warranted due to payfor-performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof; - The board fails to respond adequately to a previous SOP proposal that received less than 70 percent support of votes cast; - The company has recently practiced or approved problematic pay practices, including option repricing or option backdating; or - The situation is egregious.

-Vote against an equity plan on the ballot if pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performancebased equity awards, taking into consideration: - Magnitude of pay misalignment; - Contribution of non-performance-based equity grants to overall pay; - The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.
-Frequency of Vote for annual advisory votes on compensation, which provide the most consistent and Advisory Vote on clear communication channel for shareholder concerns about companies' executive pay Executive programs.
-Compensation -Management Sayon-Pay Advisory Vote on Vote case-by-case on say on Golden Parachute proposals, including consideration of Golden Parachutes existing change-in-control arrangements maintained with named executive officers in an Acquisition, rather than focusing primarily on new or extended arrangements.
-Merger, Consolidation, or Proposed Sale Equity-Based Generally vote against unreasonable compensation packages.
+Executive and Director Compensation Executive Pay Advisory Votes on Executive Compensation - Management Say- on-Pay Proposals Vote on a case-by-case basis management proposals seeking advisory votes on executive compensation Generally vote against unreasonable compensation packages.
+Vote against if: - CEO compensation exceeds \$10 million per year - Misalignment between CEO pay and company performance; - The company maintains problematic pay practices; or - The board exhibits a significant level of poor communication and responsiveness to shareholders.
+Vote against or withhold from the members of the Compensation Committee and potentially the full board if: There is no SOP on the ballot, and an against vote on an SOP is warranted due to pay-for-performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof; The board fails to respond adequately to a previous SOP proposal that received less than 70 percent support of votes cast; The company has recently practiced or approved problematic pay practices, including option repricing or option backdating; or The situation is egregious.
+Vote against an equity plan on the ballot if pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, taking into consideration: - Magnitude of pay misalignment; - Contribution of non-performance-based equity grants to overall pay; - The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.
+Frequency of Advisory Vote on Executive Compensation - Management Say- on-Pay Vote for annual advisory votes on compensation, which provide the most consistent and clear communication channel for shareholder concerns about companies' executive pay programs.
+Advisory Vote on Golden Parachutes in an Acquisition, Merger, Consolidation, or Proposed Sale Vote case-by-case on say on Golden Parachute proposals, including consideration of existing change-in-control arrangements maintained with named executive officers rather than focusing primarily on new or extended arrangements.
+Equity-Based Incentive Plans Generally vote against unreasonable compensation packages.
+Vote against CEO Equity Plans if CEO compensation exceeds \$10 million per year.